wofs/wZipper/README.md

 # wZipper
-A wrapper for the Zipper, Lazarus.
+wZipper used Zipper for Lazarus + Example